Choosing The Right Air Filter For Your Dallas Home

-Here’s a tried and true way to tell how efficient your current filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Hold the filter horizontally, then taking standard table salt, pour the salt through the filter then see the amount comes out the other side.
+Here’s a tried and true way to tell how efficient your existing filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Set the filter horizontally, then using standard table salt, pour the salt through the filter then see how much comes out the other side.
 If some or all the salt falls through the filter, then you can imagine that the filter will let dust particles of similar size pass through.
 You might want to upgrade your filter to an air filter that’s more efficient.

 Size, MERV rating and material – these are the three primary factors used to pick the proper air filter for your home.